peterhinch/micropython-tft-gui/README.md

  3. radiobutton.py Icon file for icon radio buttons
  4. checkbox.py Icon file for icon checkboxes.
  5. switch.py Icon file for an on/off switch.
+ 6. traffic.py Icons for traffic light button
+ 7. gauge.py Icons for linear gauge
+ 8. flash.py Icons for flashing button

 Test/demo programs:
  1. vst.py A test program for vertical linear sliders.
  2. hst.py Tests horizontal slider controls, meters and LED.
  3. buttontest.py Pushbuttons and checkboxes.
  4. knobtest.py Rotary control test.
- 5. ibt.py Test of icon buttons
+ 5. ibt.py Test of icon buttons.

+If you do not intend to use icons, optional files 3-8 and demo 5 may be ignored.

 It should be noted that by the standards of the Pyboard this is a large library.
 Attempts to use it in the normal way are likely to provoke memory errors owing to heap fragmentation.
 It is